-The School adheres to the requirements set forth by the United States Congress in the Children's Internet Protection Act (CIPA).
+The School adheres to the requirements set forth by the United States Congress in the Children's Internet Protection Act.
 This means that all access to the Internet is filtered and monitored.
-By filtering Internet access, we intend to block offensive, obscene, and inappropriate images and content.
+The school cannot monitor every activity but retains the right to monitor activities that utilize school owned technology.
+By filtering Internet access, we intend to block offensive, obscene, and inappropriate images and content including pornography.